monktastic/hackmd/spirituality/nonduality.md

 > The relation between Brahman and the world, if we can speak of any relation at all, is an asymmetrical one, because even though the world is pervaded by Brahman, Brahman cannot be said to be pervaded by the world.
 The world is a form of appearance of Brahman, but appearances cannot be said to be the stuff of which Brahman is made.

+This is _asymmetrical nonduality_.
 This asymmetry can be hard to detect in writing.
 For example, consider this quote from nonduality philosopher / teacher Ken Wilber:

 > All subjects and all objects have disappeared.
 The mountain is still the mountain, but it is not an object being looked at, and I am not a separate subject staring at it.